mehta kutumb ni vansavli ane tavarikh

 It was Edulji Navrozji Mehta who, after retiring as headmaster of the boys' school in Bulsar, decided to research the family's history.
 His painstaking work – in an age when there were no electronic tools for help – was of amazing clarity and depth.
 The first edition of the "Mehta Khandaan ni Vansavli ané Tavaarikh" was printed in 1921 and further research made him bring out a second edition in 1940.
 Finally a supplement was printed in 1941 which added some names missing from earlier editions.

-In the 1980s, my dad began the task of updating the information by calling family members he knew and, through them, others.
+In the 1980s, my dad, Jal Mehta, began the task of updating the information by calling family members he knew and, through them, others.
 However, with births and deaths constantly taking place, it's not easy keeping track.
 Further, Edulji's book is almost entirely in Gujarati, so for the sake of future generations, I've transcribed the names into English.
 Then, all 2,200+ of them have been entered into a database using Personal Ancestral File 5.0 in my spare time.
 This software, which is no longer available from http://www.familysearch.org/, didn't have the most delightful interface in the world, but with so many names to collate, did the job very well.
+The information was then imported into the current online database which can be accessed from the link below.

-The family tree you will find using the link below, is a constant work in progress.
+The family tree data can be accessed using the link below.
+It is a constant work in progress.
 Please go through the names and let me know of errors and omissions.
-Please note also that some details – especially dates for living family members – have a privacy mask.
+Please note also that some details – especially dates for living family members – are masked for privacy and security reasons.

 Click here to see the Family Tree